nhsbsa/nhsbsa-digital-playbook/src/security/tech-node-dependency-chain-abuse.md

 Tooling can identify some malware, but it isn't 100% effective.
 Package changes should always be reviewed manually:

 * **Review package-lock changes carefully.** When reviewing changes to `package-lock.json`, verify that the modifications align with the expected package additions or version changes
-  * Check packages for for new authors or maintainers
+  * Check packages for new authors or maintainers
   * Watch for new dependencies with very recent publish dates unexpected version increments
   * Highlight “high-churn” packages as suspicious
   * Guard against dependency confusion (namespaces, internal scopes)